y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 23, 2022</time> "Got started" with programming.

+- <time>Aug 22, 2022</time> Continued with the design, will start programming tomorrow.

 - <time>Aug 21, 2022</time> Overhaul for one of the pages is done (?), will collect everything tomorrow for a second overall draft.

 - <time>Aug 20, 2022</time> Sent over an overall draft and worked on slightly overhauling one of the pages.